State Representation Learning from Demonstration: State Representation Learning from Demonstration

-We consider a set of tasks or instances of tasks\footnote{Roughly, different tasks refer to objectives of different nature, while different instances of a task refer to a difference of parameters in the task.
-For example, reaching various locations with a robotic arm is considered as different instances of the same reaching task.} $T^i$, $i\in\nobreak\{1,2,\dots,K\}$, and for each of them a set of demonstrations that have been produced by a target policy $\pi^i_{\mathrm{target}}$.
-Although these demonstrations consist of multiple observed trajectories, for example obtained by running the target policy from various initial conditions, we store them as a single set of triples $\mathcal{D}^i=\{(I_{t-1}^i, I_t^i, \va^i_t)\}_{t}$, where $I_{t-1}^i$ and $I_t^i$ are consecutive high-dimensional observations, and $\va^i_t$ is a real-valued vector corresponding to the action executed right after the observation $I_t^i$ was made.
-The policy $\pi^i_{\mathrm{target}}$ may have used additional sensory input to compute $\va^i_t$, but we assume that all the information needed to reproduce the output $\va^i_t$ is contained in $(I_{t-1}^i, I_t^i)$.
+Let us clarify the hierarchy of the objects that we manipulate and introduce our notations.
+This work focuses on simultaneously learning $K$ different tasks\footnote{Roughly, different tasks refer to goals of different natures, while different instances of a task refer to a difference of parameters in the task.
+For example, reaching various locations with a robotic arm is considered as different instances of the same reaching task.} sharing a common state representation function $\varphi$ and with $K$ task-specific heads for decision $(\psi^1,\psi^2,\dots,\psi^K)$ (see \fig{fig:SRLfD}\subref{fig:SRLfD_b}).
+For each $k$-task, the algorithm has seen demonstrations in a form of paths $P_1^k, P_2^k, \dots, P_P^k$ from an initial random position to the same goal corresponding to the $k$-task generated by running the oracle policy $\pi^k$ obtained in the preliminary phase (see \fig{fig:SRLfD}\subref{fig:SRLfD_a}).
+Specifically, during a path $P_p^k$, an agent is shown a demonstration (or data point) of $(\:o_{t-1}^{k,p}, \:o_t^{k,p}, \:a_t^{k,p})$ from which it can build its own world-specific representation.
+Here, $\:o_{t-1}^{k,p}$ and $\:o_t^{k,p}$ are consecutive high-dimensional observations (\aka measurements), and $\:a_t^{k,p}$ is a real-valued vector corresponding to the action executed right after the observation $\:o_t^{k,p}$ was generated.